-Urodynamics can be carried out to identify why a bladder would have storage problems.
+Urodynamics can be conducted to identify why a bladder would have storage problems.
 An overactive or underactive bladder and a poorly compliant bladder can be diagnosed with urodynamics.

 If diabetes is suspected, the patient will be referred to an endocrinologist.
-A blood test called HBA1c can be done to give an indication on how well the blood sugar level is controlled in that person with diabetes, over the last 3 months.
+A blood test called HBA1c can be done to give an indication of how well blood sugar level is controlled in that person with diabetes, over the last 3 months.

 If heart failure is suspected, the patient will then be referred to a cardiologist for further investigations.